tmakesense/logical-fallacy/README.md

 ### Fixed Logical Fallacy Dataset

-There is **A LOT** of fixes required to make it work better, in detail described in ..., first of all - cleansing and fixing the dataset.
+There is quite a lot of fixes required to make it work better, in detail described in ..., first of all - cleaning and fixing the dataset.

 More then 100 entries were updated or plainly removed.
 The fixed version of the dataset is in https://github.com/tmakesense/logical-fallacy/tree/main/dataset-fixed